 When You Disclose

-- 1. Decide how specific you will be in describing your psychiatric disability
+- Decide how specific you will be in describing your psychiatric or mental health condition:

-- General terms: a disability, a medical condition, an illness Vague but more specific terms: a biochemical imbalance, a neurological problem, a brain disorder, difficulty with stress Specifically referring to mental illness: a mental illness, psychiatric disorder, mental disability
+- General terms: a disability, a medical condition, an illness.
+Vague but more specific terms: a biochemical imbalance, a neurological problem, a brain disorder, difficulty with stress Specifically referring to mental health condition: a psychiatric disorder, mental disability

 - Your exact diagnosis: schizophrenia, bipolar disorder, major depression, anxiety disorder